ROTI-GCV: Generalized Cross-Validation for right-ROTationally Invariant Data

-\begin{remark} Replacing $\hat{r}^2$ and $\hat{\sigma}^2$ with any other set of consistent estimators also produces a valid estimate for the risk. \end{remark}
+\end{corollary} \begin{remark} Uniform convergence, unlike pointwise convergence, ensures the risk attained by the minimizer (over a compact interval) of our cross-validation metric is close to optimal.
+See Appendix~\ref{app:unif} for a short proof. \end{remark}

-\section{GCV under Signal-PC Alignment}
+\section{GCV UNDER SIGNAL-PC ALIGNMENT}

-An issue that emerges when attempting to apply GCV for right-rotationally invariant ensembles in practice is that the signal often tends to align with the top eigenvectors of the data, violating the independence assumption imposed on $\bs\beta$ and $\bl{O}$.
+An issue that emerges when attempting to apply ROTI-GCV in practice is that the signal often tends to align with the top eigenvectors of the data, violating the independence assumption imposed on $\bs\beta$ and $\bl{O}$.
 The right-rotationally invariant assumption, for fixed $\bs\beta$, inherently assumes that the signal is incoherent with respect to the eigenbasis.
 However, this assumption is generally not true, and in fact in the i.i.d. anisotropic case, the geometry of $\bs\beta$ with respect to the top eigenvectors of $\bs\Sigma$ is known to significantly influence the behavior of ridge regression (see e.g. \cite{wu2020optimal}).